fallen-icarus/cardano-swaps/README.md

 once for every UTxO spent from the address.
 If input 1 is for beacon XYZ and input 2 is for beacon ABC, the first execution can be dedicated to beacon XYZ and the second execution can be dedicated to ABC.
 The net transaction will only succeed if all executions succeed.
 This behavior allows cheaply composing swaps of different trading pairs that are located at the same address.
+In other words, the logic takes advantage of the redundant executions.

 At a low-level, for a swap execution to be successfull, all of the following must be true:

 1. The input must contain the beacon for that trading pair - the required beacon is gotten from the datum for that UTxO.
 If the beacon is present, that means the datum can be trusted.
 2. There must be an output to this address with the proper value and inline `SwapDatum`:
-    - must contain exactly 1 of the proper beacon.
+    - Must contain exactly the same value as the input except for the ask asset and offer asset.
-    - all fields the same as the input datum except the `prevInput` field must be `Just(input_ref)` where `input_ref` is the corresponding input's output reference.
+    - All fields the same as the input datum except the `prevInput` field must be `Just(input_ref)` where `input_ref` is the corresponding input's output reference.
 3. Offered asset taken * price <= asked asset given.
 4. Only the offered asset can leave and only the ask asset can be deposited.
 ADA can always be